rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-guide.md

 ```
 ClientAliveInterval 300 # The server will send the client a message every 300 seconds if there is no activity
-ClientAliveCountMax 2   # If the clinent does not respond to 2 messages, the connection is terminated
+ClientAliveCountMax 2   # If the client does not respond to 2 messages, the connection is terminated
 ```

 >At this point, we have to be careful not to set values so restrictive that they cut off our connections.